Congress approves $900B COVID relief bill, sending to Trump

 Lawmakers tacked on a $1.4 trillion catchall spending bill and thousands of pages of other end-of-session business in a massive bundle of bipartisan legislation as Capitol Hill prepared to close the books on the year.
-The bill goes to President Donald Trump for his signature, which is expected in the coming days.
+The bill approved Monday night went to President Donald Trump for his signature, which was expected in the coming days.

 The relief package, unveiled Monday afternoon, sped through the House and Senate in a matter of hours.
 The Senate cleared the massive package by a 92-6 vote after the House approved the COVID-19 package by another lopsided vote, 359-53.
 The tallies were a bipartisan coda to months of partisanship and politicking as lawmakers wrangled over the relief question, a logjam that broke after President-elect Joe Biden urged his party to accept a compromise with top Republicans that is smaller than many Democrats would have liked.